 Foot and calf pain can be caused by muscle fatigue, overuse, injury, underlying medical conditions or shoes that don't fit right.

 High-impact movement, such as running, aerobics and jumping, can cause injury to the lower leg and foot area, resulting in conditions such as plantar fasciitis or calf muscle strain.
 The plantar fascia is a band of tissue running across the bottom of the foot.
 Injury to this portion of the foot causes inflammation and pain that radiates up the leg over time.
 Tearing or rupture of the calf muscle from high-impact activity can also cause intense pain.
 Ineffective warmup prior to exercise increases the risk of calf strains.

 Video of the Day

-Individuals with abnormalities in the foot experience pain in the lower limbs from overuse.
-Cavus foot, unusually high arches, is a condition that results in excessive tension placed on the ball and heel of the foot when engaging normal movement.
+Individuals with abnormalities of the foot experience pain in the lower limbs from overuse.
+Cavus foot, or unusually high arches, is a condition that results in excessive tension placed on the ball and heel of the foot when engaged in normal movement.
 This foot condition is problematic when overuse in the form of prolonged walking, running or other exercise occurs.

 Pain may occur when tissues of the limbs do not receive enough oxygen-rich blood.
-This can happen from plaque buildup on the arteries, referred to as arteriosclerosis and from claudication, or muscle fatiguing.
+This can happen from plaque buildup in the arteries, referred to as arteriosclerosis, and from claudication or muscle fatigue.